 Drawbacks on the Current Radiation Therapy Tissue Damage Estimation Gold Standard

-Radiation therapy to treat cancer patients is widely used worldwide, although doctors and patients recognize potential serious treatment side effects on patients health, either with radiation therapy alone or combined with drugs.
-The current gold standard for clinical evaluation of tissue damage caused by radiation therapy
+Radiation therapy to treat cancer patients is widely used worldwide, although doctors and patients recognize potential serious treatment side effects on patients’ health, either with radiation therapy alone or in combination with drugs.
+The current gold standard for clinical evaluation of tissue damage caused by radiation therapy:

 Is population-based, not personalized

 Relies on the dose volume histogram (DVH) or maximum tolerated dose (MTD) studies of combination of radiation and the drug